 Numerous websites provide information that may be useful if you have been a victim of a crime.
 These Victim Assistance Links range from state agency notification services to advocacy organizations.

 If you are a witness in a proceeding and have questions, either the prosecutor assigned to the case or the Victim/Witness Coordinator should be able to answer questions.
-You may also find helpful Tips for Witnesses.
+You may also find helpful tips in the following brochure:

 Victim/Witness Program Survey